alibaba-damo-academy/Photon/README.md

 ```

 ### Inference
-*Photon S2 is fine-tuned from Photon S1 using task-specific datasets.
-For tasks not covered by the provided weights, we recommend using Photon S1 for inference.*
+Photon S2 is fine-tuned from Photon S1 using task-specific datasets.
+For tasks not covered by the provided weights, we recommend using Photon S1 for inference.
+Before inference, please preprocess the data according to the data preparation section.
 ```bash
 # inference photon s1
 bash test_photon_s1.sh